hed-standard/hed-specification/hedspec/HEDspecification.md

 This section illustrates basic HED descriptions of four types of events that are often annotated as time-marked events or point events: **stimulus events**, **response events**, **experiment control events**, and **data features**.
 HED-3G now also allows more sophisticated models of events that have extended duration.
 The remaining sections of Chapter 3 develop the HED concepts needed to capture these advanced models of events as well as event and task inter-relationships.
 This specification is meant to provide guidelines for tool-builders.
 Additional tutorials and user guides provide more specific guidance for annotators.

-We use a simple EEG target detection experiment to illustrate time-marked event annotation.
+An typical example of an experiment using time-marked event annotation is simple target detection.
 In this experiment geometric shapes of different colors are presented on a computer screen at two-second intervals.
 After every visual shape presentation, the subject is asked to press the left mouse button if the shape is a green triangle or the right mouse button otherwise.
 After a block of 30 such presentation-response sequences (trials), the control software sounds a buzzer to indicate that the subject can rest for 5 minutes before continuing to the next block of trials.
 After the experiment is completed, the experiment runs an eyeblink-detection tool on the EEG data and inserts an event marker at the amplitude maximum of each detected blink artifact.

 #### 3.1.1.
 A stimulus event